Moving to Brussels, Belgium

 We asked people living in Brussels to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Brussels, it is important to pack items that will help you feel comfortable in your new home.
 Consider bringing clothing for all seasons, as the weather in Brussels can be unpredictable.
 It is also a good idea to bring any necessary documents, such as a passport, visa, and any other important paperwork.
 Additionally, it is wise to bring any necessary electronics, such as a laptop, phone, and charger.
-Finally, don't forget to bring any items that will help you feel at home, such as photos, books, and other personal items," remarked one expat who made the move to Brussels.
+Finally, don't forget to bring any items that will help you feel at home, such as photos, books, and other personal items," explained one expat living in Brussels, Belgium.

 Get Quote